onuralpArsln/dAppFunding/ReadMe.md

 This is a **Crowdfunding App** built on the **Stellar Network** using **Soroban**.
 It enables users to create, fund, and manage crowdfunding projects efficiently.

 ## 👤 Who Am I (neofetch)
+Onuralp Arslan
 I’m currently working as an R&D engineer and developer while pursuing my doctorate in biomedical engineering, with an emphasis on artificial intelligence.
 I strive to sharpen my skills and share my journey.

 ## 📚 My Tutorial To Learn How to Build It Yourself!